 The manner in which our cities are expanding and responding to changes caused by tourism or even gentrification is not linear.
 Neither should the way we tackle these issues be.

-Having previously been hosted in Barcelona and Dakar, Grigri Pixel held its third event in Madrid’s Barrio de las Letras (Literary Quarter) recently.
+Having previously been hosted in Barcelona and Dakar, Grigri Pixel held its third event in Madrid’s Barrio de las Letras (Literary Quarter).

 The programme brings together artists, architects and anthropologists with local residents to try and come up with interventions or grigris that could be collectively created to make interventions in the cities.

-This year four African creatives took part in the residency, including Abdellah Hassak, a sound artist from Casablanca in Morocco; Lalya Gaye, a Swedish Senegalese digital artist based in the UK; Mama Koné, an artist from Bamako in Mali and Mmakhotso Lamola, a South African architect based in Cape Town.
+Four African creatives took part in the residency last year, including Abdellah Hassak, a sound artist from Casablanca in Morocco; Lalya Gaye, a Swedish Senegalese digital artist based in the UK; Mama Koné, an artist from Bamako in Mali and Mmakhotso Lamola, a South African architect based in Cape Town.